-So it’s May and you decide to leave your vehicle in your Florida garage for the summer while you spend time in the Indiana, Michigan, New York (or wherever you are from) to get away from Florida’s brutally hot and humid summers.
+It’s spring time and you have decided to leave your vehicle in your Florida garage for the summer while you spend time in the Indiana, Michigan, New York, etc. to get away from Florida’s brutally hot and humid summers.

 So what happens when you get back to Florida in October, open up your car door, and see white mold all around your steering wheel, dashboard, and leather seats, and to make things worse…your car doesn’t start and you have flat spots on your tires?
 Did you as the homeowner do something wrong?
 Did your homewatch guy do something wrong?
 What could have been done to prevent such issues?
 Well, when conditions are right…mold can grow and can spread very quickly in your vehicle, and your vehicle battery can drain quicker than you may think.
-Doing property management, I’ve encountered several situations like these over the past 14 years.
+I’m not a car expert and I’m not a mold expert…but I’ve dealt with my fair share of the above mentioned situations over the past 15 years.
 That being said, I’d like to share some personal tips with you that could prove to be very beneficial.

 CONTROLLING THE HUMIDITY:

 If you are like most people, then you probably don’t have an air conditioned garage.
 If your garage is known to hold a lot of humidity in the air, then you need to get the humid stagnant air issue under control first.

 • Consider purchasing a box fan from a Home Depot or Lowes and setting it sturdily in your garage.
 Also purchase a manually programmable timer to connect the fan to.
 A suggestion would be to set the timer so that the fan turns on every day between 12pm and 5pm.
 The fan turning on will circulate the air in your garage during the hottest or most humid time of the day.
 Some of my clients have installed a ceiling fan in their garage and simply let in run on low.
 It’s a great way to have continuous air circulation in your garage.